cse-sim/cse/doc/src/docs/input-data/surface.md

 Provides user control over how CSE models conduction for this surface.

-<%= csv_table(<<END, :row_header => false)
+{{
-QUICK,                               Surface is modeled using a simple conductance.
+  csv_table("QUICK,                               Surface is modeled using a simple conductance.
 Heat capacity effects are ignored.
 Either sfCon or sfU (next) can be specified.
 DELAYED&comma; DELAYED\_HOUR&comma; DELAYED\_SUBHOUR, Surface is modeled using a multi-layer finite difference technique that represents heat capacity effects.
 If the time constant of the surface is too short to accurately simulate&comma; a warning message is issued and the Quick model is used.
 The program **cannot** use the finite difference model if sfU rather than sfCon is specified.
 AUTO, Program selects Quick or the appropriate Delayed automatically according to the time constant of the surface (if sfU is specified&comma; Quick is selected).
 FD (or FORWARD\_DIFFERENCE),         Selects the forward difference model (used with short time steps and the CZM/UZM zone model).
-KIVA,                                Uses a two-dimensional finite difference model to simulate heat flow through foundation surfaces.
+KIVA,                                Uses a two-dimensional finite difference model to simulate heat flow through foundation surfaces.")
-END
-%>
+}}

 {{
   member_table({